lalfaro4/Globetrotter/credentials/README.md

 8. Database Password: YE2n4qh4wV
 9. Database Name:

+## Globetrotter Application/API
+The account below is created during the database creation using the script in 'database-setup/globetrotter-create-database'.
+1. Username: globetrotter
+2. Password: globetrotter

 ## Azure
 Setting up the MySQL database on the Azure VM took too long.
 The information below is just for records until we revisit deploying to Azure.
 1. Server Root Password:	CSC648Team2ProjectRoot!